ccz181078/Coq-BB5/README.md

 - `BB(2) = 6`, see [CoqBB5/BB2/](CoqBB5/BB2/), first proved in [[Radó, 1962]](https://ieeexplore.ieee.org/document/6769603)
 - `BB(2,3) = 38`, see [CoqBB5/BB2x3/](CoqBB5/BB2x3/), first proved in [[Lafitte and Papazian, 2007]](https://arxiv.org/pdf/0906.3749)

-*Note:* The Coq proofs for the previously known result confirm the results but do not reproduce the original proofs.
+**Note:** the Coq proofs for the previously known results confirm the results but do not reproduce the original proofs.

 ## Structure of the proofs